bethan-mallabar-rimmer/intermediate-version-control2/_episodes/07_lesson6_remotes.md

 Aaassaasasakjsdksjhfaksjfhskj86968578

-adding new text to the file
+adding new pineapples to the file

 At the start of the first session we created our *remote* repository on GitHub.
 We then linked our *local repository* with the *remote repository*.